mgoldsmith1/Look-Assembly-Language/README.md

     ^     ?        x     ; Prints the first value of x.
     $     ?        x     ; Prints the last value of x.
-          ?        x     ; Prints the value of x halt
+          ?        x     ; Prints the value of x

+    sift  A?       x     ; sift through forall the contents found in x *.=1  sieve    !#    ; the sieve filter will find all that are not numbers (!#) ; (*.=?) look ahead is an iteration limiter in this case look for the first position pack     y, x  ; pack will load the contents of x into y ?        y     ; prints all that are not nums from y discovered from x halt

     x     declare   5